 One achievement that might surprise about Coddington is that for a time, she was the most played artist on Australian TV soap Home and Away.
 The music industry’s not easy to live off, but it’s still good.
 “Totally.
 And I think if you’re willing to work hard you can make it work.
-There’s lots of ways to make little bits of money.
-You’ve just got to try and enjoy it, otherwise go and not enjoy something else and get paid.
+There are lots of ways to make little bits of money.
+You’ve just got to try and enjoy it, otherwise, go and not enjoy something else and get paid.
 That’s what it comes down to.”

 Shortly afterwards, Coddington released Luck/Time, through Loop: an album of 12 original songs.
-Graham Reid wrote, “When she couches these songs in all that post-R&B electro-pop can offer, [they] are given gooves that grip, the melodic hooks come to the fore with ear-catching backing vocals and the strings add emotional weight and breadth.”
+Graham Reid wrote, “When she couches these songs in all that post-R&B electro-pop can offer, [they] are given grooves that grip, the melodic hooks come to the fore with ear-catching backing vocals and the strings add emotional weight and breadth.”

 In 2017 Coddington formed the duo Clicks with her partner, Dick Johnson.